vnen/api-blueprint/README.md

 APIs associated with specific resources can be designed individually as parts of an overall API that may span several resource blueprints to represent the overall API application state-machine.

+### Noun vs. Verb Affordances (link relations)
+The concepts of "application state" and "resource state" are a useful level abstraction as one thinks about an API and the affordances that exist in a response.
+From an API standpoint it is all transparent, you just get data and links/forms.
+But some affordances will affect/cycle resource state more like "actions" while other affordances will link to other resources and change "application state" more like nouns.

+The noun driven idea about relations is strongly tied to the idea of polling options to find uniform interface verbs w/r to a particular resource and moving forward.
+This perspective is particularly limiting in an M2M situation where you want a machine to semantically understand a relation vs. a verb in the uniform interface and very possibly have a situation where a service can specify the verb as part of the metadata associated with a link in a response.

+Thus, a client need only understand the semantic significance of the link relation and move forward.
+Verb related transitions/relations would be completely appropriate in that case (and more semantically rich than nouns).
+Accommodating this type of idea is important vs. the more human-documentation centric position of understanding what the verbs in the uniform interface do as a sole approach.

+### Resource States
+Resource state machine affordances are two-fold.
+There are affordances that change state in such a way that the set of _possible_ affordances change and those that exercise data-state wherein some property(ies) of the resource are modified but the _possible affordances_ are not affected by those changes.
+There are infinite of the latter.
+However, based on business rules, there are a finite number of unique sets of _possible_ affordances.
+These sets of affordances define the actual resource states.

+### Context and Conditions
+When a resource is in some particular state, the only affordances at any time that may be returned are a fixed set.
+Whether or not an affordance is returned in a response is a function of context and conditions.
+These do not represent a resource state in the state-machine, but rather a filter on the available affordances that the context gives access to.

+E.g. if the state has an `edit` affordance and you don't have rights to edit it, you don't see the affordance.
+This is not a different state of the resource from a state-machine standpoint of the resource, but rather of what you can do with it at some point in time for the given context and conditions (permissions).
+To the client, it may well look like a different state, but from the internals of an API it is not a separate state of a resource.

 ## Use Case API
 As a use-case API this proposal is built on [Gist Fox API](../examples/Gist%20Fox%20API.md).
 This [example API](Gist%20API.md) includes: